DVillers77/HTML-AND-CSS-PROJECTS/README.md

 #### 100. FILEZILLA DRILL VIDEO - uploading files to a remote server (Step 578)

 This entry documents an implied assignment where the student followed along with a video tutorial to create and upload a text file to the Tech Academy's remote server using FileZilla.
 The student successfully set up a new site in the Site Manager with the provided credentials, navigated a connection security pop-up, and transferred the file.
 The student also correctly noted their dissatisfaction with the video's suggestion to turn off the firewall, demonstrating an advanced understanding of security best practices.

+#### 101. FILEZILLA SUBMISSION ASSIGNMENT - file transfer verification (Step 579)

+This entry documents a submission assignment where the student was required to verify the successful file transfer from the previous video drill.
+The student correctly provided the name of the file they uploaded to the remote server, confirming their ability to use FileZilla to transfer files.